 Neurogenic cavus feet may progressively worsen with new weakness in ankle dorsiflexors or quadriceps.
 Thorough manual muscle testing at each visit should be performed including proximal muscles.
 A systematic approach should be used.

 New techniques of pain management include different types of foot orthotics and ankle bracing.
 The role of PRP, prolotherapy, botulinum toxin, percutaneous needle tenotomy, stem cells needs to be evaluated.
-Comparison-outcome trials are needed to provide better data to evaluatetreatment options.
+Comparison-outcome trials are needed to provide better data to evaluate treatment options.
 The current controversy in the reconstruction of these deformities is whether to proceed with osteotomies and tendon transfers or arthrodesis.
+Surgical correction of subtle cavus deformity is also controversial.
+However, it is becoming more studied as subtle cavus foot is more recognized and a 2020 retrospective analysis found that surgical correction of cavus deformity at the same time as the standard procedure for chronic lateral ankle instability improved functional and pain outcomes.
+More studies are needed on this topic.26

 - Maranho DA, Volpon JB.
 ACQUIRED PES CAVUS IN CHARCOT-MARIE-TOOTH DISEASE.
 Rev Bras Ortop.
 2009;44(6):479–486.